Definition of

 Classification according to type

-It is important to note that within newspaper archives we can find different classifications, for which each text included must meet a series of characteristics.
+It is important to note that within the newspaper archives we can find different classifications, for which each text included must meet a series of characteristics.

 * Newspapers : This classification includes those periodical publications that present breaking news and have a particular format, in which a certain distribution of the news and a typography different from the rest of the daily publications can be highlighted.